Sharon, Connecticut: Education

 Sharon is a member of Regional School District 01, which also includes the towns of Canaan, Cornwall, Kent, North Canaan, and Salisbury.
-Public school students attend Sharon Center School from grades K–8 and Housatonic Valley Regional High School or Oliver Wolcott Regional Vocational Technical School from grades 9–12.
+Public school students attend Sharon Center School from grades K–8 and Housatonic Valley Regional High School or Oliver Wolcott Technical High School from grades 9–12.

 Transportation

 The town is served by state highways 4, 41, 343, and 361.
 Route 4 has its western terminus in Sharon and leads southeast 8 mi to Cornwall Bridge and ultimately east 47 mi to West Hartford.
 Route 41 leads north 8 mi to Salisbury and southwest 4 mi to the New York state line, Route 343 leads west and becomes New York State Route 343, leading 5 mi to Amenia, New York, and Route 361 leads towards Millerton, New York, 6 mi north of Sharon.